rockettheme/docs/Docs/joomla/extensions/rokcomments/setup.md

 ![][lfimg]

 The first step to installing Livefyre comments on your site is to Sign Up via the [http://www.livefyre.com][lf] website.
 When you have signed up, you should click **Install**, or go directly to the installation URL.
 Enter the URL of your site and click the **Custom** option for the **Platform**.
-When you're done, click the **Keep Going!** button.
+When you are done, click the **Keep Going!** button.

-That's all there is to it.
+That is all there is to it.
 You will be provided with a chunk of JavaScript, but all you need to do is copy the numeric **site_id** variable, as this will be used to configure RokComments to use Livefyre.

 ### Configure